 Shorten Your Loan Term

-You can save a lot of money if you shorten your term from 30 years to a 15-year mortgage.
+You can save a lot of money if you shorten your term from 30 to 15 years.
 Even if you shorten to a term like 27 years, you can get a lower interest rate in addition to paying off your mortgage sooner because investors don’t have to project inflation as far out.

 Although your monthly payment will be higher, you could potentially save tens of thousands in interest over the life of the loan.
 Not only will your interest rate be lower, but you’re also benefiting from the fact that you pay more toward your mortgage balance faster than you would on a traditional 30-year loan.

 While you don’t want to close every account, it can be helpful to pay off certain debts.
 Taking this action will decrease your DTI and free up more money for you to spend on your monthly mortgage payment.
 Less debt can mean a lower rate.